AndHope/Basileia-Romaion/zBR_MOD_Information/Ideas&uncooked/to-do&content-ideas.md

 	- Add Unique characters to the HRE and give them the right ideology
 	- Allow 3 kind of revolutions to happen one by each estate
 	- Add effects to the new modifiers
+	- Incease Monarchy popularity event ideas
+		- build a statue of the emperor to increase popularity (use the existing statue of monarch modifier)
+	- Change revolution progress event ideas
+		- bandits roam in the counrty side

 ## General
 - Most of the mods flags and names are not set up in the flag definitions and country names files and do not change currently.